 Employers should offer a high level of specificity in their job listings.
 This is an industry with a high degree of specialism, and it can be frustrating for candidates to see roles that offer them only a vague outline of what might be on offer.
 Clear and technical skill-set requirements are incredibly important.
 Detailed job listings also improve attraction to roles in traditional industries, which may otherwise be less appealing to ambitious candidates looking to build a career at the cutting-edge of data.

 Flexibility is something that has become increasingly important for candidates across all industries and data is no exception.
 Remote working opportunities and the ability to work flexible hours are a key attraction factor.

 Another important consideration in data talent attraction, is the opportunity for progression and upskilling.
 Technology and processes in data are leaping forward all the time, and candidates want to ensure that their skills stay relevant.
 Continuous learning is an important part of the data landscape.

 To become a most-wanted employer in data you need to speak the language of the candidates you are hoping to connect with.
 This means researching key demographics and building targeted employer branding and attraction campaigns.
 Data is a key talent market and one that is only going to become more important in the future.
 Employers have to take steps today to ensure they are able to continue to successfully source the data talent they need.

 Looking for your next role in data?
 Or searching for exceptional data candidates?
-Visit our data page to discover how Xcede can support your success.
+Visit our data job vacancies page to discover how Xcede can support your success.